nullsec45/resume-rama-fajar/README.md

 - Create a `.env` file and set up your URL (your API data).
 - You can see an example of the data in `data-example.json`.
+- Don't forget to change the favicon.svg in public folder with your own favicon
 - Build and deploy your application.

 ## 🧞 Commands